 Interaction With Central Nervous System (CNS) Depressants

-ULTRAM® (tramadol hcl) should be used with caution and in reduced dosages when administered to patients receiving CNS depressants such as alcohol, opioids, anesthetic agents, narcotics, phenothiazines, tranquilizers or sedative hypnotics.
-ULTRAM® (tramadol hcl) increases the risk of CNS and respiratory depression in these patients.
+ULTRAM® should be used with caution and in reduced dosages when administered to patients receiving CNS depressants such as alcohol, opioids, anesthetic agents, narcotics, phenothiazines, tranquilizers or sedative hypnotics.
+ULTRAM® increases the risk of CNS and respiratory depression in these patients.

-ULTRAM® (tramadol hcl) may impair the mental and or physical abilities required for the performance of potentially hazardous tasks such as driving a car or operating machinery.
+ULTRAM® may impair mental or physical abilities required for the performance of potentially hazardous tasks such as driving a car or operating machinery.
 The patient using this drug should be cautioned accordingly.

-Use ULTRAM® (tramadol hcl) with great caution in patients taking monoamine oxidase inhibitors.
-Animal studies have shown increased deaths with combined administration.
-Concomitant use of ULTRAM® (tramadol hcl) with MAO inhibitors or SSRI's increases the risk of adverse events, including seizure and serotonin syndrome.
+Animal studies have shown increased deaths with combined administration of MAO inhibitors and tramadol.
+Concomitant use of ULTRAM® with MAO inhibitors increases the risk of adverse events, including seizure (see Seizure Risk and DRUG INTERACTIONS) and serotonin syndrome.

 Acute Abdominal Conditions

-The administration of ULTRAM® (tramadol hcl) may complicate the clinical assessment of patients with acute abdominal conditions.
+The administration of ULTRAM® may complicate the clinical assessment of patients with acute abdominal conditions.

 Use in Renal and Hepatic Disease

 Impaired renal function results in a decreased rate and extent of excretion of tramadol and its active metabolite, M1.
-In patients with creatinine clearances of less than 30 mL/min, dosing reduction is recommended (see DOSAGE AND ADMINISTRATION).
+In patients with creatinine clearances of less than 30 mL/min, a dose reduction is recommended (see DOSAGE AND ADMINISTRATION).
 Metabolism of tramadol and M1 is reduced in patients with advanced cirrhosis of the liver.
-In cirrhotic patients, dosing reduction is recommended (see DOSAGE AND ADMINISTRATION).
+In cirrhotic patients, adjustment of the dosing regimen is recommended (see DOSAGE AND ADMINISTRATION).

 With the prolonged half-life in these conditions, achievement of steady-state is delayed, so that it may take several days for elevated plasma concentrations to develop.

 There are no adequate and well-controlled studies in pregnant women.
-ULTRAM® (tramadol hcl) should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
-Neonatal seizures, neonatal withdrawal syndrome, fetal death and still birth have been reported during post-marketing.
+ULTRAM® should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+Neonatal seizures, neonatal withdrawal syndrome, fetal death and stillbirth have been reported with tramadol hydrochloride during post-marketing.

-ULTRAM® (tramadol hcl) should not be used in pregnant women prior to or during labor unless the potential benefits outweigh the risks.
+ULTRAM® should not be used in pregnant women prior to or during labour unless the potential benefits outweigh the risks.
 Safe use in pregnancy has not been established.
-Chronic use during pregnancy may lead to physical dependence and post-partum withdrawal symptoms in the newborn (see Drug Abuse And Dependence).
+Chronic use during pregnancy may lead to physical dependence and postpartum withdrawal symptoms in the newborn (see Drug Abuse, Addiction and Dependence).
 Tramadol has been shown to cross the placenta.
-The mean ratio of serum tramadol in the umbilical veins compared to maternal veins was 0.83 for 40 women given tramadol during labor.
+The mean ratio of serum tramadol in the umbilical veins compared to maternal veins was 0.83 for 40 women given tramadol during labour.

-The effect of ULTRAM® (tramadol hcl) , if any, on the later growth, development, and functional maturation of the child is unknown.
+The effect of ULTRAM®, if any, on the later growth, development, and functional maturation of the child is unknown.